-To study the mechanism of overexpression of STC2 in colon cancer, we cloned the constructs of STC2 promoter region, including -1243/+286 (pGL3-STC2-p5), --985/+286 (pGL3-STC2-p4), -358/+286 (pGL3-STC2-p3), -61/+286 (pGL3-STC2-p2), +100/+286 (pGL3-STC2-p1).
-Then, dual luciferase reporter assay was subjected to identify the promoter core region of STC2.
-And as the Figure 3A indicated that the pGL3-STC2-p3 with inserting -358/+286 promoter fragment assessed the maximum luciferase reporter activity, indicating that the -358/+286 fragment is the core region of the STC2 promoter.
-Then we examined the core region promoter activity in some cell lines, including HEK293T, normal colonic epithelial cells NCM460, SW480 cancer cells, HT29 cancer cell line and HCT116 cancer cells.
-And we found that the promoter activity of STC2 in colon cells was significantly higher than the normal colonic cells NCM460 and HEK293T cells.
-Besides, the HT29 exhibited the higher luciferase promoter activity than SW480 and HCT116 cells (Figure 3B).
-Some evidence indicated that the HT29 cells was the most aggressive with high-grade differentiated, and SW480 was moderately differentiated, the HCT116 cells was poorly differentiated[37,38].
-Then the promoter activity of STC2 was positively correlated with the progression of colon cancer disease.
-And the mRNA levels of STC2 were measured in these cells, the results showed that the order of mRNA expression levels in the three colon cancer cell lines was HT29, SW480 and HCT116 (Figure 3C).
-Besides, the protein levels were assessed by western blotting, the protein levels of STC2 in HEK293T, NCM460, HT29, SW480 and HCT116 were consistent with the mRNA levels (Figure 3D and E).
-With analysis of the promoter activity, mRNA and protein levels, our results indicate that STC2 was higher expressed in colon cancer cells, which was related to the malignant levels.
+To study the mechanism of STC2 overexpression in colon cancer, we cloned the constructs of the STC2 promoter region, including -1243/+286 (pGL3-STC2-p5), -985/+286 (pGL3-STC2-p4), -358/+286 (pGL3-STC2-p3), -61/+286 (pGL3-STC2-p2), and +100/+286 (pGL3-STC2-p1).
+A dual luciferase reporter assay was performed to identify the promoter core region of STC2.
+As shown in Figure 3A, pGL3-STC2-p3 inserted with the -358/+286 promoter fragment exhibited the maximum luciferase reporter activity, indicating that the -358/+286 fragment is the core region of the STC2 promoter.
+Then, we examined the core region promoter activity in some cell lines, including HEK293T cells, normal colonic epithelial cells NCM460, SW480 cancer cells, HT29 cancer cells, and HCT116 cancer cells.
+We found that the promoter activity of STC2 in colon cells was significantly higher than that in the normal colonic cells NCM460 and HEK293T cells.
+In addition, HT29 exhibited higher luciferase promoter activity than SW480 cancer cells and HCT116 cells (Figure 3B).
+HT29 cells were the most aggressive with high-grade differentiated, SW480 cells were moderately differentiated, and HCT116 cells were poorly differentiated[37,38].
+The promoter activity of STC2 was positively correlated with the progression of colon cancer disease.
+The mRNA levels of STC2 were measured in these cells, and the results showed that the order of mRNA expression levels in the three colon cancer cell lines was HT29, SW480, and HCT116 (Figure 3C).
+In addition, protein levels were assessed by western blotting, and the protein levels of STC2 in HEK293T, NCM460, HT29, SW480, and HCT116 cells were consistent with the mRNA levels (Figure 3D and E).
+Based on analysis of promoter activity and mRNA and protein levels, our results indicate that STC2 expression is increased in colon cancer cells and this increase was related to malignant level.

 Transcription factor binding sites prediction

 Our results showed the STC2 was highly expressed in colon cancer, and the promoter activity of STC2 was closely related with the mRNA and protein levels.
-Furthermore, the transcription factor plays important role in the gene regulation.
-Thus, we postulated that some transcription factors might be required for the overexpression of STC2 through binding its promoter region.
-To test this, the promoter core region of STC2 was analyzed by the TRANSFAC and LASAGNA tools.
-The STC2 promoter core region, along with some putative binding sites for transcriptional regulator.
-As the Figure 4 showed, the core region was rich of GC box, which was reported to be a potential binding site of Sp1 transcription factor.
+Since transcription factors play important roles in the gene regulation, we postulated that some transcription factors might be required for the overexpression of STC2 through binding its promoter region.
+To test this, the promoter core region of STC2 was analyzed using TRANSFAC and LASAGNA tools.
+The STC2 promoter core region, along with some putative binding sites for transcriptional regulator, were used.
+As shown in Figure 4, the core region was GC rich (GC box), which has been reported to be a potential binding site for the Sp1 transcription factor.

 Sp1 transcription factor is required for the promoter activity of STC2

-Due to the rich location of Sp1 binding sites in the core region of STC2 promoter, we hypothesize that Sp1 has an important role in the regulation of STC2 promoter activity.
-To evaluate the contribution of Sp1, we constructed overexpressing Sp1 plasmid, and transfected into HCT116 and NCM460 cells.
-As shown in Figure 5A, overexpression of Sp1 could remarkably increase the promoter reporter activity in both HCT116 cancer cells and normal colonic NCM460 cells.
-To further confirm this result, SW480 colon cancer cells were subjected, and the data showed overexpression of Sp1 in SW480 could upregulate the promoter activity of STC2 in dose dependent manner (Figure 5B).
-Moreover, knockdown of Sp1 in HT29 and SW480 cells also revealed that silencing of Sp1 could significantly downregulate the promoter activity (Figure 5C and D).
-These results confirmed that Sp1 transcription factor contribute to the promoter regulation of STC2.
+Due to the potential Sp1 binding sites in the core region of the STC2 promoter, we hypothesized that Sp1 has an important role in the regulation of STC2 promoter activity.
+To evaluate the contribution of Sp1, we constructed an overexpressing Sp1 plasmid and transfected it into HCT116 and NCM460 cells.
+As shown in Figure 5A, overexpression of Sp1 remarkably increased the promoter reporter activity in both HCT116 cancer cells and normal colonic NCM460 cells.
+To confirm this result, SW480 colon cancer cells were similarly treated, and the data showed that overexpression of Sp1 in SW480 could upregulate the promoter activity of STC2 in a dose dependent manner (Figure 5B).
+Moreover, knockdown of Sp1 in HT29 and SW480 cells revealed that silencing of Sp1 could significantly downregulate the promoter activity (Figure 5C and D).
+These results confirmed that Sp1 transcription factor contributes to the promoter regulation of STC2.

 Sp1 transcription factor is required for the expression of STC2